 The full featured SpiderOak One and Groups backup applications run on the current versions of Windows, Mac, and popular Linux distributions.
-You can also obtain read-only access to your account via our Android and iOS apps and online.
 Although running One and Groups directly on an NAS is not supported, you can back up your NAS.
 Your computer will need at least 2GB of memory, due to the resource-intensive nature of deduplication and encryption.

 If after reading the below you aren't sure if our backup solutions will work on your preferred platform, we encourage you to give it a try at no cost with a 250 GB 21 day trial.

 If we don't support your favorite platform, please let us know.
 If there is enough interest then we'll add it.

 We fully test each release on Windows 7 (32 and 64 bits), Windows 10 (64 bits) and Windows 11.
 Additionally we perform a spot check on 8.1 (64 bits).
 These are the Windows versions for which we provide official support.

 We regularly receive reports of One and Groups running fine on Windows Server, SBS, and WHS versions 2008 and later, Vista, 8, and on the 32 bit versions of 8.1 and 10.
 We do not however test on them and so cannot offer advanced troubleshooting for them.

 The One and Groups installers are for PC hardware (x86, both 32 and 64 bits).
 We do not have Windows installers for other hardware platforms.

 Windows XP is not supported, nor are portable installations (e.g. installed to a USB memory stick).